Jaron-C/Nudist/README.md

 ## Quick Start
 Nudist was built for designers and beginning coders who want the power of Bootstrap built into Wordpress but aren't experienced enough to use the [Roots](http://roots.io/) theme.

 Jackalope started using Roots when we wanted a Wordpress theme that was damn fast and easy to customize.
 We realized that a lot of designers don't use Roots because it's too technical.
 Nudist is just as powerful, just a little simpler to install.
-Just in case, we've created [Video Tutorials](http://jackalope.io/) for you if you learn better by watching.
+If you're a visual learner, we've created [Video Tutorials](http://jackalope.io/) to walk you through step-by-step.

 ### Tools Needed: [Video Tutorial](https://jackalope.io)